January is the month for trying vegan but what should we do when the month is over? Toni Vernelli explains why we should stay vegan for good!

 If you’ve taken part in Veganuary, you have already learned so much, broken some old bad habits and started some positive new ones.

 You are doing your bit for the planet, reducing the amount of suffering in the world, protecting the oceans, and safeguarding your health.
 Why go back now?
-Your journey is just beginning!
+Your journey is just beginning and these are all convincing reasons to be vegan!